 - The failure of submission is liable to heavy penalties and even convicted.

-- Table below is a summarize for filing due date and use of each form:
+- Below is a summary for filing due date and use of each form:

 |BIR56A||Annual employer’s return||Within 1 month from issuance date|